Obituary of Maryland J. Donald

 In later years, he focused on managing the treatment for the diseases he suffered from.
 He fought gallantly for many years and lost, but MJ never lost his beautiful personality and his sense of humor.

-In lieu of flowers, the family requests donation to the charity of your choice involved in COPD, Coronary Heart Disease, Diabetes II, and Chronic Heart Failure research.To send flowers to the family of Maryland Donald, please visit Tribute Store
+In lieu of flowers, the family requests donation to the charity of your choice involved in COPD, Coronary Heart Disease, Diabetes II, and Chronic Heart Failure research.To send flowers to the family or plant a tree in memory of Maryland Donald, please visit Tribute Store